A Homological Approach to Factorization: Partially Ordered Abelian Groups

+Note that the quasi-atomic quotient sequence may stabilize into a chain of o-isomorphic po-groups and yet the natural surjections, $\pi_n$, are not o-isomorphisms.

-Further, the only $0$-atomic group is the trivial group; the group of divisibility of an antimatter domain is $0$-antimatter.
-A po-group is quasi-atomic if and only if it is $1$-atomic, and for any nontrivial group $G$, $Q(G)$ is $1$-atomic as a group unto itself.
-If $G$ satisfies the ascending chain condition on $o$-ideals, then $G$ is not $\infty$-antimatter.
-It is immediately clear that Example \ref{ex-n-atomic} is $n$-atomic.
+An $n$-atomic po-group $G$ is terminally stable in the $n^{th}$ degree and thus is stable in the $n^{th}$ degree, and so $n$-atomic po-groups are $n$-antimatter.
+Groups satisfying these definitions provide some immediate properties.
+For example, the only $0$-atomic group is the trivial group and the group of divisibility of an antimatter domain is $0$-antimatter.
+A nontrivial po-group is quasi-atomic if and only if it is $1$-atomic.
+For any nontrivial group $G$, $Q(G)$ is $1$-atomic as a group unto itself.
+If $G$ satisfies the ascending chain condition on o-ideals, then $G$ is $n$-atomic or $n$-antimatter for some $n$.
+It is immediately clear that Example \ref{ex-n-atomic}(i) is $n$-atomic and Example \ref{ex-n-atomic}(ii) is $n$-antimatter.

-Our approach cannot distinguish between quasi-atomic, almost-atomic, and atomic domains.
-Indeed, each of these subgroups are contained inside the kernel of each projection in our sequence.
-On the contrary, rather than classifying the ``niceness'' of factorization behavior, these definitions classify the depth of pathological factorization behavior in a given domain.

-In Section \ref{sec-hom}, we use the quasi-atomic quotient sequence to uncover some homological information about $G$.
-In Section \ref{sec-str}, we use the quasi-atomic quotient sequence to reveal some structure within $G$.